tkeer/easerequest/README.md

 ## About EaseRequest
-EaseRequest is laravel package that supports updating FormRequest validation rules at run time.
+EaseRequest is laravel package that supports updating FormRequest validation rules at the run time.

 ## Example
 Let suppose you want to update a student data, student have class_id and school_id.
 You want to update student's class and